-To control which files are included/excluded, the build system implements a filtering mechanism based on directory names and .cyiqnore files.
+To control which files are included/excluded, the build system implements a filtering mechanism based on directory names and .cyignore files.

-.cyignore 4.6.1.1
+4.6.1.1 .cyignore

 Prior to applying auto-discovery and filtering, the build system will first search for .cyignore files and construct a set of directories and files to exclude.
-It contains a set of directories and files to exclude, relative to the location of the .cyiqnore file.
-The .cyiqnore file can contain make variables.
+It contains a set of directories and files to exclude, relative to the location of the .cyignore file.
+The .cyignore file can contain make variables.
 For example, you can use the SEARCH variable to exclude code from other libraries as shown for the "Test" directory in a library called library-name>: